Field Administration of the One-Leg Stand Test

 3. Do not begin the test until the officer says, “Begin”

 4. Once you hear “Begin,” raise one leg six inches off the ground in a stiff-leg manner.
 Point your toe forward so your foot is parallel to the ground.

 5. (The officer must demonstrate the procedure in the proper manner.)

 6. Keep your arms at your sides and look at the elevated toe and count as mentioned above until told to stop.

 7. You will be asked if you understand and then told to begin.

 Evidence gathered in a field sobriety test is used by the courts to determine if there was probable cause for your arrest.
 Providing your Orange County DUI attorney with all the facts and details of your arrest will increase your chances for a positive resolution in your case.
-If you are not already represented by an attorney, please contact Mike Coffey for a free evaluation of your case.
+If you are not already represented by an attorney, please contact Mike the Law Office of Mike Coffey Attorney at Lawfor a free evaluation of your case.